marius-test/java_selenium_automation/README.md

 - ChromeDriver - WebDriver binary for Chrome
 - IntelliJ IDEA - Development environment (from the tutorial source)

 > **Disclaimer:** This project is based on a tutorial.
-I followed the instructions and made some edits.
+I followed the instructions and made edits.